kaushal-hirani/wanderlust/README.md

   <h2><img src="https://github.com/Meetjain1/wanderlust/assets/133582566/20610b38-b287-4bf0-8f28-932b9c76163d" width="40" height="40"> Contributors</h2>
 </div>

-We extend our heartfelt gratitude for your invaluable contribution to our project!
+We extended our heartfelt gratitude for your invaluable contribution to our project!
 Your efforts play a pivotal role in elevating Wanderlust to greater heights. 😊

 <div>
 <a href="https://github.com/krishnaacharyaa/wanderlust/graphs/contributors">